Parnni/Projects/Machine Learning/Job-a-thon-June 2021/Readme.md

 ## Overview
 Job-a-thon was organized by Analytics Vidhya, where we have to develop an ETL for the provided data.
+- Cleaned, imputed and modified the data.
+- Developed an ETL using Pandas and SQL.

 ## Technologies Used
 Jupyter Notebook and SQL.